 - normally be aged 18 or over before 31 December in the year of registration; - have passed at least four separate subjects at GCSE or GCE O level, with grades A to C, or the equivalent.

-The Qualifications for Entrance schedule can be found on the University of London webpage.
-Details of the programme specific requirements are given on the programme page, under the Requirements tab.
+We consider qualifications from around the world.
+Details are available on the University of London webpage.
+Information on the programme specific requirements is given on the programme page, under the Requirements tab.

 English language requirements